Forum Shop Market

 MERP Headquarters

-marijuana Re-Legalization Policy Project (MRPP) = "MERP"
+The Marijuana Re-Legalization Policy Project (MRPP) = "MERP"

-What You Can Do to Help Re-Legalize marijuana for all Adult Americans
+What You Can Do to Help Re-Legalize Marijuana for all Adult Americans

-Regardless of whether you consume marijuana I encourage all that agree with this article to get on my mailing list so that I can keep you up to date on the progress of the MERP strategy to make "self cultivation" a right of all American Citizens.
+Regardless of whether you consume Marijuana I encourage all that agree with this article to get on my mailing list so that I can keep you up to date on the progress of the MERP strategy to make "self cultivation" a right of all American Citizens.
 You can sign up for the mailing list for free by clicking here.

-In the second part of this series I will explain how the government is also conspiring to create a "Government marijuana Dispensary" system that will force you to buy your marijuana from the same government that has been busting cultivators and consumers for 72 years because they insisted that marijuana was too dangerous.
-Ironically they now want to become your new "marijuana Drug Dealer" and force you to pay $300 to $500 an ounce for something you could be growing for free.
+In the second part of this series I will explain how the government is also conspiring to create a "Government Marijuana Dispensary" system that will force you to buy your Marijuana from the same government that has been busting cultivators and consumers for 72 years because they insisted that Marijuana was too dangerous.
+Ironically they now want to become your new "Marijuana Drug Dealer" and force you to pay $300 to $500 an ounce for something you could be growing for free.

 My feelings about that are very similar to Jack Herer.
 "The Hell with that.
 Let me "grow my own."

-In addition to this there are other things that you can do to expedite the immediate implementation of the MERP Model and end marijuana Prohibition once and for all:
+In addition to this there are other things that you can do to expedite the immediate implementation of the MERP Model and end Marijuana Prohibition once and for all:

-* Denounce all 2010 marijuana Initiatives other than Jack Herer's CCHH Initiative.
+* Denounce all 2010 Marijuana Initiatives other than Jack Herer's CCHH Initiative.
 This is the only initiative that conforms to the MERP Model.
 Here is a telling excerpt from the CCHH Initiative:

 "No person, individual, or corporate entity shall be arrested or prosecuted, be denied any right or privilege, nor be subject to any criminal or civil penalties for the possession, cultivation, transportation, distribution, or consumption of cannabis hemp marijuana."